bobbycyiii/coover/README.md

 presentation *P* of a group *G*, to construct a (possibly ideal) 3-manifold triangulation with fundamental group *G*.

+## Authors and code sources

+The code processing heegaard output was written by Robert Haraway with contributions by Andrew Yarmola

+The code for finding minimal length words under Aut(F_2) was written by Marco Linton.

+Code of identifying manifolds using Regina via their triangualtions was written by Nathan Dunfield with edits by David Futer, Saul Schleimer, and Jessica Purcell

 ## Digestion
 Using a series of regular expressions, digestion converts the output of a `heegaard` session into